rwth-comm/WS2425Gruppe1/Readme.md

 Kommunalverwaltung als Personen mit einer geringen Neigung, Technik zu vertrauen.
 (Unverbundener T-Test)

+    ## Warning: The following aesthetics were dropped during statistical transformation: ymin
+    ## and ymax.
+    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
+    ##   the data.
+    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+    ##   variable into a factor?

 ![](Readme_files/figure-markdown_strict/unnamed-chunk-11-1.png)

 *H7* Die Nutzungsintention von BürgerInnen bei einem Chatbot für